WebOrigami/docs/src/content/language/index.md

 ---
 title: Origami expression language
-subtitle: A small language for expressions that access or transform graphs and other data
+subtitle: A small language for expressions that access or transform trees and other data
 ---

 {{ templates/blocks.orit() }}